-A Joint Venture of Marriott Drilling and H Anger’s Söhne (Marriott-Anger) spud the first of two geothermal wells at a site at United Downs, near Redruth, Cornwall on 7 Nov 2018 for Geothermal Engineering Limited.
+A Joint Venture of Marriott Drilling and H Anger’s Söhne (Marriott-Anger) recently drilled the two geothermal wells at a site at United Downs, near Redruth, Cornwall for Geothermal Engineering Limited.

-The first well was drilled to 5275 m (MD), 5057 m TVD in to the underlying granite, a UK onshore depth record.
-The second well has not been completed to a depth of 2393 m (MD).
+The first well was drilled to 5275 m (MD), 5057 m TVD into the underlying granite, a UK onshore depth record.
+The second well was drilled to a depth of 2393 m (MD).
 The objective of the United Downs project by Geothermal Engineering Limited is to demonstrate the potential for electric power production from what is called an ‘engineered geothermal system’.
 This will be the first in the UK.

-The geothermal gradient is typically about 37oC/km as against the normal for the UK of 25oC/km, which gives a bottom hole temperature at 5000 m of about 190oC to 200oC.
+The geothermal gradient is typically about 37oC/km as against the normal for the UK of 25oC/km, The bottom hole temperature at 5000 m is of the order of 190oC to 200oC.

-The rig is now drilling a second well.
-Details of the project can be seen on the information summary, click here to find out more.
+Details of the project can be seen on the information summary click here to find out more.

 The first well was drilled directionally to approximately 4000 m vertical depth to intersect a major fault zone (the Porthtowan Fault) shown on the diagram.
-The second well will be drilled directionally to intersect the fault higher up.
+The second well was drilled directionally to intersect the fault higher up.